-Here’s our recommended itinerary for a day of eating in Varenna.
+Here’s our recommended itinerary for a day of eating at the best Varenna restaurants.
 You could fit some sightseeing in between meals or just take your time, enjoy the views, or have a nap before the next round of eating begins.
 Either way, you are sure to have a wonderful day.

 Cost: A cappuccino and brioche is €3.

 Lunch – Waterfront Cafe (Take Your Pick)